 Example 1: Selling products to a foreign country (different from export, which is transporting goods from Georgia to another country)

-Example 2: Selling services to foreign countries
+Example 2: Selling services to clients based in foreign countries

 Supply of crypto assets